human-conditions/yodrew.github.io-original/_pages/make.md

 > "The time for half-measures and talk is over."
  -- Maximus in _Gladiator_

-&nbsp;
+#### intro

 Just the ideas in this book can bring relief and hope.
 But 99% of their value lies in their application.
 This requires a darkroom.
 Since darkrooms are uncommon, these last four chapters explain how to build darkrooms, usually inside existing buildings.

 This chapter provides basic information that applies to all components of a darkroom.
 The next three chapters provide blueprints and instructions for components related to three elements: air, darkness, water.
 They are vents, silencers, seals, blinds, and kitchen and bathroom fixtures.
 Designs are low-cost, low-tech, and work off-grid.

 A darkroom is a real thing you see and touch, make, use, and offer others.
 It is not a metaphor.
-It takes knowledge, imagination, design, measurement, plans, materials, craftsmanship, construction, testing, and improvement.
+It takes a knowledge, imagination, design, measurement, plans, materials, craftsmanship, construction, testing, and improvement.

 These are normal human activities everyone can do to some degree and get help with the rest.
 If you can walk down stairs without falling, hit a plate when you aim food at it, hold a pencil, cognize sentences, tell light from dark, and feel a breeze, you are mechanically sufficient to begin.
 As Jack Nuckols, an engineer and my grand-elder, once told me when my time came, "Become a craftsman."
 Perhaps your time has come.